Top 10 Terrible Chinese Emperors

 Cruelty, debauchery, political ineptitude?
 Or would it be disregard?
 The blatant shirking of responsibility as an empire’s leader and soul?

 To be fair, it should be noted that Ming Shen Zong was regarded in his younger days as a diligent and capable ruler.
-Between AD 1582 and AD 1600, he successfully repelled various foreign invasions as well as suppressed an uprising.
+Between AD 1582 and AD 1600, he successfully repelled various foreign invasions, his leadership also suppressed an uprising.
 Modern historians are currently of the view the man’s “industrial action” was largely due to his disenchantment with court politics and how he was denied his choice of successor.
 Regardless, Ming Shen Zong’s abandonment of his duties laid the groundwork for China’s occupation by the Manchus in AD 1644.
 Some historians go as far as to state it was not the final two Ming emperors, but Ming Shen Zong, who should be responsible for the stunning defeat.

 About the Portraits